nicolekioko/riftar_data_pipeline/README.md

 I'm a final-year Electrical & Electronics Engineering student with growing experience in embedded systems and real-time sensor integration.
 I love learning hands-on through projects like this, and I'm inspired by RIFT-AR’s mission to build privacy-first, hardware-independent systems.

-I’m eager to keep learning fast, adapt to challenges, and eventually contribute to your team full time — building intelligent systems that bridge the physical and digital worlds.
+I’m eager to keep learning fast, adapt to challenges, and eventually contribute to your team full time, building intelligent systems that bridge the physical and digital worlds.

 ---